Leila Ouahabi

 Leila Ouahabi El Ouahabi (born 22 March 1993) is a Spanish professional footballer who plays as a left-back for Women's Super League club Manchester City and the Spain national team.
-She is regarded as one of the finest left-back players in the world.
+She has also played for Catalonia national team.

 Born in Catalonia, Ouahabi played youth football with Barcelona before being elevated to become a first team player for the 2011–12 season.
 She left Barcelona to join Valencia in 2013, before returning to the club in 2016.
 She had won numerous accolades with Barcelona, which includes the UEFA Women's Champions League, Primera División, and Copa de la Reina.
-She left Barcelona to joined Manchester City in the summer of 2022.
+She left Barcelona to join Manchester City in the summer of 2022.

 A full international since 2016, Ouahabi had represented the Spain national team in the 2019 FIFA Women's World Cup and the UEFA Women's Euro 2022.

 Early life

-Ouahabi was born in Mataró, Catalonia to a family of Moroccan origin.
+Ouahabi was born in Mataró, Catalonia, to a family of Moroccan origin.
 Growing up, she would play futsal with her brother and at one point joined a futsal team of eleven other boys.
 The first club she joined was a girl's youth team of the club UE Vilassar de Mar.